japajoe/StackVMCPP/README.md

 # Dependencies
 - None

+# Update as of 01/01/2023
+- The CALLF instruction has become obsolete, as the CALL function now is capable of either jumping to labels, or calling registered functions in your application.
+The CALLF opcode will remain usable but will eventually be removed.

 # Instructions
 **MOV**
 Move a value into a register or into a variable.
 Registers are able to store any type, variables are constrained to only contain the type they are defined as.